 The performance and reporting requirements for an examination of an entity’s cybersecurity risk management program and related controls based on the AICPA cybersecurity reporting framework.
 The SOC for Cybersecurity report provides information to a broad range of stakeholders.
 See our other Cybersecurity Services.

-The SOC for Vendor Supply Chains will provide customers of manufacturing and distribution companies an understanding of the cybersecurity risks in their supply chain.
-This reporting framework will be released in early 2018.
+The SOC for Supply Chains will provide customers of manufacturing and distribution companies an understanding of the cybersecurity risks in their supply chain.
+This reporting framework will be released by end of 2019.

 Featured Thought Leader